Fangoria: Other ventures

 From 2006 to 2009, Fangoria worked with Creative Group after it had purchased Fangoria in the early 2000s.
 Fangoria Entertainment was created as a result.
 This allowed both parties to agitate the Fangoria brand identity to a number of other media outlets in 2006.
 Creative Group also added a new "Vampire Skull" logo to Fangoria's properties, which was used extensively after its inception.
 In 2010, all of Creative Group's Fangoria brands were discontinued.

-From 2006 to 2007 there was Fangoria TV.
+From 2006 to 2007, there was Fangoria TV.
 Originally conceived as a network television station dedicated to horror films, it was eventually modified to fit a limited online format.

-From 2006 to 2009 there was Fangoria Radio.
+From 2006 to 2009, there was Fangoria Radio.
 Debuting on Friday, June 23, 2006, it was a horror-themed talk radio program which aired on Sirius Radio Channel 108 and XM Radio Channel 139 on Friday nights.
 It was hosted by Dee Snider and Debbie Rochon, and regularly featured then-editor Tony Timpone.

 In June 2007, Fangoria Comics was launched.
 For various reasons, the line abruptly ended a month later in August.
 Only two series were published: the two-issue series Fourth Horsemen, and the four-issue series Bump.

 In 2018, under Cinestate, Fangoria's podcast network included the shows Shockwaves, Nightmare on Film Street, Post Mortem with Mick Garris, Casualty Friday, The Movie Crypt, and Nightmare University.
-The podcast network disbanded after the 2020 controversy.
+Concurrently, Fangoria founded a literary imprint called FANGORIA Presents that published four novels between 2018-2020, including works by Mick Garris and Max Booth III; two additional experimental horror novels, Robert Ashcroft's The Megarothke and Jess Hagemann's Headcheese were published under a sister imprint but promoted through Fangoria.
+The podcast network disbanded, and the imprints were shut down following the 2020 controversy.
+In 2022, Mark Alan Miller acquired the publishing rights to five of the six books to be reprinted in new editions through his company Encyclopocalypse Publications.

 In 2011 Fangoria partnered with producer Carl Amari to create Fangoria's Dreadtime Stories, a horror radio drama series hosted by Malcolm McDowell and featuring original music by Fangoria editor-in-chief Chris Alexander.

 In late 2020, Fangoria debuted the shows Colors of the Dark and The KingCast on their podcast network.